fannyvln/express-auth-server-starter/README.md

 grouped together in the modules folder.

 ## Application Structure
-I prefer to keep all the routes in one place to get a good overview of the application.
+I prefer to keep all routes in one place for a good overview of the flow of the application.
 The different routes are then given controller functions which are grouped by functionality in the controllers directory.
 ```
 .
 ├── client (git submodule)    # Client-side react & redux application